CosmoBean/SimplySecure/README.md

 3. Navigate to the "AI Assistant" tab in the app
 4. Start asking security-related questions!

+## Phishing Call Simulation (Retell AI Integration)

+The app includes a phishing call simulation feature powered by Retell AI that can:
+- Create realistic outbound calls for security awareness training
+- Generate full call transcriptions with detailed analysis
+- Log all call data using NSLog for security analysis
+- Provide insights into call sentiment, topics, and key points

+### Getting Started with Phishing Simulation
+1. Get an API key from [Retell AI](https://retellai.com)
+2. Run the setup script: `./setup_retell.sh`
+3. Navigate to the "Phishing Sim" tab in the app
+4. Enter phone numbers in E.164 format (e.g., +1234567890)
+5. Click "Start Phishing Call Simulation" to begin

+### How It Works
+1. **Create Call**: Initiates an outbound call using Retell AI API
+2. **Wait for Completion**: Polls the API every 5 seconds for call completion
+3. **Fetch Transcription**: Retrieves the full call transcript when available
+4. **Log Results**: All transcription data is logged using NSLog for analysis

+The simulation provides comprehensive logging including:
+- Call ID and status
+- Full conversation transcript
+- Call summary and analysis
+- Sentiment analysis
+- Key topics and points discussed

 ## Gamification System

 ### Ninja Levels